-Keeping a healthy mind can prevent falls.
-Keep physically, mentally and socially active can protect an older adult’s mental health, reaction time and alertness to hazards.
+Keeping a healthy mind can help to prevent falls.
+Keep physically, mentally and socially active can improve older adult’s mental health, reaction time and alertness to hazards.

 Why should older adults keep a healthy mind?